How to Use Instagram to Promote Your Business in 2020

 Just like with your visuals, captions also need to be on-brand and consistent.
 While your tone might change, it’s important that you remain true to your overarching brand voice.
 Consistency is crucial in today’s omnichannel world.

 The last thing on the list is hashtags.
 Consistently including hashtags in the description or comments section of your posts is a key strategy for boosting the engagement on your account.
 As users click a given hashtag, they head to an entirely different feed with every post that includes that hashtag.
 This means that your posts become discoverable to new audiences who may not already interact with your account.

 To determine which hashtags to use, check your competitors, influencers in your niche, and the hashtags your followers use.

 Paid Ads on Instagram

-New to Instagram marketing?
-If you have any comments, questions, or would like to share your experience using Instagram for your dropshipping business, feel free to share in the comments section, below!
+If you have any comments, questions, or experiences using Instagram for your dropshipping business, feel free to share in the comments section below!